W-David-Porter/acim/src/workbook/introduction/index.md

 Remember only this: you need not believe the ideas, you need not accept the ideas, and you need not even welcome the ideas.
 ²Some of the ideas you may actively resist.
 ³Neither believing, accepting nor welcoming will matter, or decrease the ideas’ efficacy.
-⁴But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reäctions to the ideas may be, use the ideas.
+⁴But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reactions to the ideas may be, use the ideas.
 ⁵Nothing more than using the ideas is required.

 :::